ITRS-Group/cordial/tools/geneos/cmd/tlscmd/_docs/create.md

 If the Geneos installation has not been initialised or the TLS sub-system not been initialised then an error will be returned.

 With the `--force`/`-F` flags a new root and intermediate certificate are created along with private keys in your user configuration directory unless they already exist.
-The act of initialising the TLS subsystem will result in any new Geneos component instances you create having certificates automatically created and various options set to trigger the use of TLS by default - which may not be what you expect, so please beware.
+The act of initialising the TLS subsystem will result in any new Geneos component instances you create having certificates automatically created and various options set to trigger the use of TLS by default - which may not be what you expect, so beware.

 To add Subject Alternative Names (`SANs`) use the `--san`/`-s` option and repeat as often as required.